top of page

 Route of Administration IV, IM, Subcutaneous, Oral, etc. Incorrect route selection remains a top denial trigger.

 Start and Stop Times (Infusions)Critical for time-based CPT codes.
-Missing stop times remain the #1 cause of infusion denials.
+Missing stop times remain the number one cause of infusion denials.

 Administration Time (Injections/IV Push)Must reflect actual delivery time — not estimated or rounded.